 From April 2024, Landlords earning over £10,000 a year from their rental properties will have to keep business records and send Income Tax updates to HMRC digitally.
-While that may sound daunting, Hammock is here to help – here’s everything you need to know in advance:
+While that may sound daunting, Hammock is here to help – our full MTD for landlords guide is here, but below is a shorter overview of everything landlords need to know in advance about making tax digital:

 Under the new rules, many landlords will need to keep their income tax records digitally and send quarterly and annual income tax filings to HMRC.
 These will have to be in a format compatible with HMRC’s Making Tax Digital portal.